 - Record your dreams

 - Perform reality checks

 - Practice Lucid induction techniques

 It doesn’t have to be difficult, Many people have had their first lucid dream within about a week or so doing the things I outlined on this page.
-I offer a free lesson series via email for beginners teaching them the basics, and I also wrote a lucid dreaming ebook guide to help beginners learn how to have a lucid dream.
+To take it one step further, have a look at our printable lucid dreaming bootcamp course, or try a supplement like DreamLeaf.